Jump to topic

 The second year consists of two six-month rotations through various community child psychiatry sites, outpatient clinics and elective rotations.
 These include:

-These rotations occur in urban, suburban and rural centers that are all easily accessible from our main campus.
+These rotations occur in urban, suburban and rural centers that are all easily accessible from the Hershey campus.
 On-site psychiatric supervision is provided at all of these rotations.

 Fellows will observe assessments as they are conducted with children and families involved in custody disputes, termination of parental rights cases and juvenile decertification.
 Following each evaluative session, the fellows will have an opportunity to ask questions, make comments and sometimes participate in court proceedings.